alh-industries/L4VvLLM-gemini/README.md

    - start transcribing in order to learn/dev Issues
    - once the setup is configured, use LLM to transcribe the remaining planner data

+Project/Issue units:
+- labels (bug, duplicate, etc.)
+- relationships (parent/sub issues)
+- milestones
+- status... (kanban's buckets: To Do, In Progress, Backlog)
+   - not an option when creating new Issues?
+   - must assign to Project first; statuses are set at Project level

 <br>
 <br>